prcutler/nflpool/docs/admin-docs/install.rst

 Third Party Requirements
 ########################

-NFPool requires the use of four third party services including `MySportsFeeds`_ for NFL statistics, `Mailjet`_ (or Amazon SES) for email integration for user registration and password resets, `Rollbar`_ for application error reporting, and `Slack`_ for administrative messaging.
+NFLPool requires the use of four third party services including `MySportsFeeds`_ for NFL statistics, `Mailjet`_ (or Amazon SES) for email integration for user registration and password resets, `Rollbar`_ for application error reporting, and `Slack`_ for administrative messaging.